Did you know?

 Family doctor/nurse practitioners recognize the value and need for these data to improve your care and the care of others like you.
 As part of this, EMR data are provided to the POPLAR Data Platform while protecting your privacy.

 What is the POPLAR Data Platform

-The POPLAR Data Platform is used to securely collect electronic medical record data in family practices and primary care sites across Ontario.
-This is being locally coordinated by the Practice Based Research and Learning Networks (PBLRNs) across Ontario..
+The POPLAR Data Platform, once available, will be able to be used to securely collect electronic medical record data in family practices and primary care sites across Ontario.
+This is being locally coordinated by the Practice Based Research and Learning Networks (PBLRNs) across Ontario.
 The data undergoes standardization and de-identification processes, which means that information such as names or phone numbers is not included in the finalized POPLAR Database.

-The POPLAR Database stores de-identified EMR data for research and quality improvement.
-For example, through the POPLAR Database, family physicians and researchers can:
+The POPLAR Database will store de-identified EMR data for research and quality improvement.
+For example, through the POPLAR Database, family physicians and researchers will be able to:

 Measure how common some chronic conditions are; these include high blood pressure and diabetes

 Understand more about how these conditions are managed today